cc-hpc-itwm/tarantella/meta/ci/README.md

 ### CI stages
 * build

-* cpp_tests
+* unit_tests_cpp
   Unit tests for the C++ libraries, which should be tested for different compilers/GPI-2 version.

-* py_tests
+* unit_tests_python
-  Python tests, which mainly depend on the TF version.
+  Python unit tests, which mainly depend on the TF version and do not require DNN training (e.g., distributed datasets test).

 * integration tests
-  Python tests, should be testing different TF versions.
+  Python tests, should be executed for different TF versions.

 ### (Hidden) Cmake variables